HarshMahalwar/HarshMahalwar/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently lerning Django and DSA
+- 🌱 I’m currently learning Django and DSA
 - 👯 I’m looking to collaborate on Django related projects
 - 💬 Ask me about Web development related technology, DSA, ML/AI and Django
 - 📫 How to reach me: harsh.mahalwar@gmail.com